corda/corda-runtime-os/libs/rest/generated-rest-client/README.md

-# Generated Rest Client
+# Generated REST Client

-This module takes the OpenAPI specification and generates an OkHttp rest client from it.
+This module takes the OpenAPI specification and generates an OkHttp REST client from it.
 This client can then be used, by the SDK for example, to send requests to a running Corda instance.

 ## Gradle lifecycle